Ogee

 Azure, a Tryzub Or.

-Interpreted coat of arms: with a pointed shape; illuminated with metals or and color azure; outlined with sable; and an iridescent finish for the field and metallic of the tryzub.
+Interpreted coat of arms: with a rounded and pointed shape; illuminated with metals or and color azure; outlined with sable; and a Watercolor finish.

 Blazon keywords: Without divisions, Azure, Trident and Or.